Subscribe to updates

 People Overview & Scrutiny Sub Committee - Tuesday, 15th July, 2025 7.00 pm

-The People Overview & Scrutiny Sub Committee was scheduled to meet on 15 July 2025 to discuss the Care Quality Commission (CQC) assurance of local authorities, EHCP needs and pressures, and ONEL JHOSC nominations.
+The Havering Council People Overview & Scrutiny Sub Committee met on 15 July 2025 to discuss the Care Quality Commission (CQC) assurance of the local authority, Education, Health and Care Plan (EHCP) needs and pressures, and ONEL JHOSC nominations.

 July 15, 2025